 There are some plant-based detergents that rate highly for cloth diapers.
 If an eco-friendly detergent is important to you, go for a tried and true option.
 If you are partial to a certain detergent but are worried it’s not powerful enough for waste, you can continue to use it on your regular clothes and get a separate one for diaper loads.

 If you are worried about your detergent from more of a skin-sensitivity standpoint rather than an environmental standpoint, you can consider using a free and clear version of a mainstream detergent.
 Some good choices are Tide Free & Gentle and All Free & Clear.
 Not all free & clears will work, though.

 Don’t Make Your Own Detergents

 Most homemade laundry detergents aren’t actually detergents–they’re soaps.
 The difference between detergents and soaps are in the ingredients.
 Soaps aren’t ideal for washing diapers because they can leave a residue that repels moisture.
 They also lack the power necessary to truly get the diapers clean.
 They can coat your machine and cause build-up, impacting its efficacy.

 Recommended Cloth Diaper Detergents

 **For all detergents listed here, follow what is recommended on the package for the amount needed for soiled laundry.
-Do not skimp on the amount of detergent.

 **Also note–follow the principles above when selecting these detergents.
 Certain brands listed below may have a variety of detergent on the shelf that doesn’t meet the above requirements.
 If there is a specific kind within that brand that is better than others, I try to specify, but some may be missed.
 (For example–you can get #2 below in a “with Downy” version–that is not what you want.
 You want regular).